 |Features||Fiberglass handle with polypropylene coating.
 No sheath/cover included.
 Limited lifetime warranty.|

-While the name says “maul”, the reality is that this is a splitting axe with no real maul head.
-Having said that, this is a very solid choice for a splitting axe.
+This is a very solid choice for a splitting axe.
 The fiberglass handle is coated with a polypropylene exterior layer that is textured for a secure grip, and while it takes a bit more force on the downstroke than a heavier maul, it cleaves cleanly through.
 All in all, a good splitting axe for the money.

 Gerber 36″ Power Splitting Axe